 You need the virus to enter your blood stream, either through a cut or into the mucus membranes of your mouth or vagina or anus.
 So if you refrain from sexual contact (or use good protection) with anyone you suspect may be a carrier.
 Don't share toothbrushes, wash cloths or razors (one medical site advises against sharing chewing gum - as if you would!).
 Avoid anything that punctures the skin, like tattooing or cosmetic procedures.
 You could be at risk if you need a blood transfusion and the blood hasn't been properly screened.

-Hep B is endemic in Indonesia,so that's where the risk comes from, but don't forget other western travellers may also have picked up the virus along the way. almost 7 years ago
+Hep B is endemic in Indonesia,so that's where the risk comes from, but don't forget other western travellers may also have picked up the virus along the way. over 7 years ago

 My advice is to get your Hep A & B jabs before going to Indonesia because it is better to be safe than sorry.
 Better late than never because once you have the immunisation in your body, you will be protected especially when the local foods you eat there "may" not be clean.
 An example is eating barbequed fish which may not be properly cooked especially at the stomach area; eating salads (washed by their tap water), taking drinks with ice cubes (ice cubes could have been direct from tap water).
 For your info, Indonesia's tap water is not advisable to be consumed.
 One is liable to get typhoid.
 Always drink bottled water and avoid ice cubes at all cost.
 Always eat foods that are piping hot and you will be safe.
 Last but not least, if you fancy fried things like fried chicken, banana fritters, fish etc., always take a walk to the kitchen and check out the frying oil.
 If the colour is similar to engine oil then it means they never change their cooking oil.
-Such little things can save one alot of unnecesssary problems in the long term like cancer, liver problems etc., almost 7 years ago
+Such little things can save one alot of unnecesssary problems in the long term like cancer, liver problems etc., over 7 years ago